Tom Clancy's Op Center (film): Plot

 At a press conference the following day, the President announces that contrary to 'irresponsible... unfounded reports', there are no stolen nuclear warheads: the US, Russia and Israel have just concluded a joint exercise simulating theft and recovery of dummy warheads, and to prove it he introduces the Russian and Israeli ambassadors to answer questions.
 When asked how she got the Russians and Israelis to cooperate, Liz Gorman (Mia Korf), the Center's long-suffering and resourceful Press and Congressional Liaison, replies: "I appealed to their sense of national interest...
 Well you know: blackmail."

 Davis confirms Hood head of the Center for as long as he wants the job.
-Hood declines an interview request from the The Washington Post and heads home to his two preteen daughters, alone with the housekeeper while their mother is out of town.
+Hood declines an interview request from The Washington Post and heads home to his two preteen daughters, alone with the housekeeper while their mother is out of town.
 But when he opens the door his wife is waiting instead: Admiral Davis had called Jane to explain why Paul has been so busy.
 As she takes him into her arms, he hesitantly returns the embrace, a wary look on his face.